Hyde Park, Sydney: Developments from 1810 to 1830

 Francis Greenway, architect to Governor Macquarie, wrote in a letter to The Australian in April 1825 that Hyde Park was to be "given to the inhabitants of Sydney for ever, and to be laid down in the most elegant style of landscape gardening".
 It would be planted out "in the modern way of landscape gardening, as many of the squares are now in London, the garden enclosed with an elegant rail fence".
 Lack of cooperation from the Colonial Office in London meant that Greenway's elaborate and optimistic plans for beautifying Sydney were put aside for the time being.

-Wrestling and boxing in the park continued, with quoits, rugby union, hurling, military drills, a zoo in 1849.
+Wrestling and boxing in the park continued, with quoits, football, hurling, military drills, a zoo in 1849.
 In public holidays the park resembled a "side show alley".

 From the first attempts at structuring it the site has lent itself to a formal design.
 Emphasis on a central avenue was given by the 1832 extension of Macquarie Street south through the park and by its flatness.
 When this street extension was closed for a second time in 1851, its north–south line became a rudimentary public walk (known as "Lovers" Walk'); a derivation from the planted walks in English 18th century urban pleasure gardens (such as Vauxhall Gardens).